Dispute resolution bodies

 The disputes we are competent to deal with include:

-- Complaints about academic appeals, assessments, progression and awards.
+- Complaints about academic matters such as, assessments, progression and grades, including requests for additional consideration (mitigating/extenuating circumstances).

 - Complaints about disciplinary proceedings for non-academic offences.

-- Complaints about academic offences including plagiarism, collusion and examination offences.
+- Complaints about academic misconduct including plagiarism, cheating, collusion, and examination offences.

-- Complaints where the student says there has been any form of discrimination, including harassment, or where they say their human rights have been breached.
+- Complaints where the student says that they have experienced discrimination, harassment, and/or that their human rights have been breached.

-- Complaints about finance and funding, eg fees and fee status, bursaries and scholarships.
+- Complaints about finance and funding, for example fees and fee status, bursaries and scholarships.

 There are no financial thresholds to bringing a complaint.